 - Salad: My favorite chopped salad might just be Shopska (Macedonian Chopped Salad).
 Made with cucumber, tomato, onion, bell pepper, and feta cheese, it’s so refreshing and healthy, with a juicy burst of fresh veggie flavor in every bite.

-- Garlic Rosemary Mashed Potatoes: Garlic Rosemary Mashed Potatoes are amazing with almost anything, but chicken thighs are truly perfect.
+- Garlic Rosemary Mashed Potatoes: Garlic Rosemary Mashed Potatoes are excellent with almost anything, but chicken thighs are a perfect companion.

 How to Store and Reheat Leftovers

-- To store leftover crispy chicken thighs, cover them with plastic wrap or foil, or just pop them into an airtight container.
-Store in the refrigerator for 3 to 4 days.
+- Place leftover chicken thighs in an airtight container and keep them in the refrigerator for 3 to 4 days.

 - To reheat the chicken thighs, just warm them in the oven at 350°F until heated through.
 You can also take the meat off the bone, and warm it on the stove, in a skillet over low to medium heat.